dexie/Dexie.js/samples/dexie-cloud-todo-app/README.md

 The steps above will:

 1. Install yarn (if you haven't already)
-2. Create a new database in the cloud *(Currently only for beta testers.
-You can apply for the waitlist if you're not in it already.
-See [Dexie Cloud page](https://dexie.org/cloud/))*.
+2. Create a new database in the cloud
 3. Install dependencies
 4. Import demo-users to your database and create a .env file that connects the ToDo app to your database.
 5. Build and start the application in local dev-mode (without a service worker).